We have two categories of bicycles for sale, which are accordingly priced:

 Old helmets, child seats, Camelbaks and other water storage devices and bottles.
 These are all personal or safety items that should not be reused, and we won't re-sell them.

 Worn-out tires and tubes.
 For old innertubes we have found that if you cut out the valve stems the tubes make for great tie-downs!
 They don't slip once knotted, and if the knot is too tight you can simply cut it away when done.
-For tires, Mountain Equipment Coop is now taking old ones, though you may need to be a member (a $5 cost) to use this service.
+For tires, Mountain Equipment Coop takes dead ones, though you may need to be a member (a $5 cost) to use this service.